 6. Cannibalization rate

-The cannibalization rate (CR) measures the percentage of new product sales that would replace existing product sales.
-It measures the impact of new products on sales revenue for existing products.
+Unlike other sales metrics, the cannibalization rate (CR) measures the percentage of new product sales that would replace existing product sales.
+It gauges the impact of new products on sales revenue for existing products.

-When a business releases a new product, the existing products begin to lose attention and demand from customers.
+When a business releases something new, the existing products begin to lose attention and demand from customers.
 These can become a problem for the sales team as they would find it difficult to sell the existing products to customers.

-You also run the risk of losing existing customers if you have a new product that overshadows the old product.
-You can reduce the risk of cannibalization by offering old products at a discounted price.
+You also run the risk of losing current customers if you have a new product that overshadows the old one.
+You can reduce the risk of cannibalization by offering old stuff at a discounted price.

 Cannibalization Rate = Sales Loss of Existing Product / Sales of the New Product